Search

 If you have been diagnosed with an asbestos-related illness after working for these companies, or if you worked with products manufactured or supplied by these companies, you may be eligible to pursue significant damages through a mesothelioma lawsuit and an asbestos exposure workers’ compensation claim

-If you were exposed to asbestos while serving as a carpenter in the U.S. military, you may be eligible to file a VA mesothelioma claim and a lawsuit against the companies that provided asbestos products to the military.
+If you worked as a carpenter and were exposed to asbestos in the U.S. military, you may be eligible to file a VA mesothelioma claim and a lawsuit against the companies that provided asbestos products to the military.
 Johns Manville was a major supplier of asbestos-containing products that carpenters would have handled in the military.

 Asbestos Trust Fund Claims for Carpenters